Amazing Race Suomi season 3: Critical reception

 Upon releasing the contestant roster for the season, the Finnish television consumers immediately picked up on their favourite teams, and least liked pairings.
 Some described the season's cast "boring" or "not interesting" compared to some of the best pairs of the previous two seasons, but many still find the show watchable.

-The season has also raised once again critique by having two participants who have took a side on the topic of climate change.
+The season has also raised once again critique by having two participants who have taken a side on the topic of climate change.
 Rapper and artist Paleface and politician Maria Guzenina have both critiqued "flying for fun" before, and this has risen heavy noise on the social platforms like Jodel, X and Facebook.

 Television ratings

 The following ratings are taken from Finnpanel.